dpankros/uiuc_cs513_project/part_1.md

 If we were to build a reference system over the raw data, the many inconsistencies and other issues with the data would produce results upon which we could not rely for any reasonable application, even if a single result in question were accurate.
+This is particularly true for semantic issues where no straight-forward data manipulation will provide reliable data, other than manual human review.
 We must clean the data to reduce the number and severity of these inconsistencies enough to be able to rely upon at least the majority of the results fetched from the reference system.

 ### Initial Plan for Phase-II (15 points)

 > Below is a possible plan, listing typical data cleaning workflow steps.
 In your Plan for Phase-II, fill in additional
 > details for the project steps as needed.
 In particular, include who of your team members will be responsible for which
 > steps, and list the timeline that you are setting yourselves!

+As we document our steps for Phase II, we will include responsibilities for each part, but please understand that this is not the first project that the team members have completed.
+They have a history of dividing up tasks in a fair and amicable fashion, without an extensive project plan.
+Both team members are comfortable and adept at working with agile methodologies and these have worked well in the past for us.
+All task assignments will be subject to change based on our own personal and professional workloads.

 > S1: Review (and update if necessary) your use case description and dataset description